vschmidt94/ironyard/README.md

 ## About the Iron Yard name

-Years ago my oldest child and I signed up for a "Coding for kids" class held by a local boot camp / incubator called The Iron Yard.
+Years ago my daughter and I signed up for a "Coding for Kids" class held by a local boot camp / incubator called The Iron Yard.
 Sadly, that Iron Yard eventually went out of business, but the name always stuck with me.
 We're living in Sacramento now, which has a rich history as one of the western railroad towns of the old west, and I enjoy looking at all the old trains down in Old Town by the river.